December 09, 2005

 No, we do NOT need more of this kind of sentiment.
 It actively works against the difficult and often unpleasant but utterly necessary task of sorting reality from fantasy.

 NO, the world could NEVER be like this stupid song.
 In fact we could not live without possessions.
-We are material beings, no discorporate spirits.
+We are material beings, not discorporate spirits.
 Communism has been tried, and resulted in much of the worst unnecessary suffering in the history of mankind.

 This cheap sticky cotton candy excuse for philosophy would be deleterious to the public good if we took it at all seriously.
 In the real world, this dumb hippy crap will do you no good in dealing with, say, Osama Bin Laden.